Facilities Planning & Construction

 Space Planning and Management

-Space and Lease Management: Departments or customers requesting space on campus must initiate a space search by complete either a or AEP9A-Space Request Form.
+Space and Lease Management: Departments or customers requesting space on campus must initiate a space search by complete a Space Request Form.
 Requestors need to fill out only the top portion of the form and then contact Facilities Planning & Construction for assistance.
 A space search and analysis will be initiated.
 If adequate space cannot be located on campus, then an off-campus search for leased space will ensue, pending approval from the requestor.

 Leasing for Academic and Storage Space is processed through Facilities Planning & Construction.
-Please submit either a or AEP9A-Space Request Form.
+Please submit a Space Request Form.
 All leased space must be contracted and requires an approved lease agreement bearing the signatures of the General Counsel and Vice President responsible for that space.
 After off-campus space is located, Facilities Planning & Construction will establish the renovation requirements to suit the needs of the requestor, if necessary.
 In order to understand the execution processes of leased property, departments may request a copy of the “UWF Space Request and Lease Property FLOW CHART” by calling (850) 474-3427.

 Need Maintenance Service Quickly?
 Call 857-6000

 or click the link below